Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 By default, Git doesn't assume that it should watch for changes in every file in our project.
 By default, Git wants the programmer to intentionally say, "Hey!
 This file will contain code that I want to version and put in a repo."

-When a new file is created in a project, it is _untracked._ No matter how many times we change the contents of an untracked file, Git will never be able to understand the diff between versions.
+When a new file is created in a project, it is _untracked_.
+No matter how many times we change its contents, Git won't store the different versions of an untracked file.
+All Git will do is report that the file is untracked.

 The command to begin tracking (watching for changes) a new file is the same command to bring it to staging: